A grieving family will lay to rest a 28-year-old mother Sunday, about a week after she was killed in an apartment fire in Roswell.

 Murphy, who also works as an insurance agent, said King had life insurance through her new job but that it could take months for her family to receive any payout.
 Murphy said the recent establishment of the insurance policy could complicate the insurer’s investigation into her family’s claim and lengthen the payout process, which is why she decided to create the fundraiser.

-Murphy did not know Gray, the other victim of the fire, and few other details about the circumstances around the incident have been released.
+Murphy did not know Gray, and few other details about the circumstances around the incident have been released.
 The Roswell fire department has not responded to inquiries from the AJC.